TicketSwap/MLE_Interview/readme.md

 </div>

-This project is contains 4 problems.
+This project contains 4 problems.
 Your code doesn't need to run, but it should be clear how it would be run.
 Please use Python syntax.
 The questions are contained in the `questions.ipynb` file located in this directory.
 You'll need to load up the notebook to see the questions.
 It's assumed you have python installed on your system.

 ## Installing JupyterLab
 JupyterLab can be installed using pip, Python’s package manager.
 To install JupyterLab, open your terminal and run: